pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 ### Stage 2: Obtaining Server Certificates and keys

-This phase is doing the following for each service:
+This phase is about performing the following steps, for each service.

 1. Generating server certificates and keys
 2. Generating a Certificate Signing Request (CSR)